amitbrown21/Hemi-Tube-DB/README.md

 # About
-This project is a YouTube clone developed by a team of three, Omri, Shon and Amit.
+This project is a YouTube clone developed by a team of two, Omri, Shon and Amit.
 It consists of a [website](https://github.com/amitbrown21/Hemi-Tube-DB) and an [Android app](https://github.com/amitbrown21/Hemi-Tube-Android-DB) that aim to replicate the core functionalities of YouTube.

 ## Building process